fedy-benhassouna/GAN-for-MNIST-Image-Generation/README.md

-Generated image 1 is classified as FAKE with probability: 0.9759586118161678 Generated image 2 is classified as FAKE with probability: 0.9993320878226745 Generated image 3 is classified as FAKE with probability: 0.9930921131744981 Generated image 4 is classified as FAKE with probability: 0.7412363290786743 Generated image 5 is classified as FAKE with probability: 0.8747488409280777 Generated image 6 is classified as FAKE with probability: 0.9975934464018792 Generated image 7 is classified as FAKE with probability: 0.9207934595942497 Generated image 8 is classified as FAKE with probability: 0.9784812442958355 Generated image 9 is classified as FAKE with probability: 0.833181843161583 Generated image 10 is classified as FAKE with probability: 0.9697964619845152
+Generated image 1 is classified as FAKE with probability: 0.9759586118161678 Generated image 2 is classified as FAKE with probability: 0.9993320878226745 Generated image 3 is classified as FAKE with probability: 0.9930921131744981 Generated image 4 is classified as REAL with probability: 0.4912363290786743 Generated image 5 is classified as FAKE with probability: 0.8747488409280777 Generated image 6 is classified as FAKE with probability: 0.9975934464018792 Generated image 7 is classified as REAL with probability: 0.4707934595942497 Generated image 8 is classified as FAKE with probability: 0.9784812442958355 Generated image 9 is classified as FAKE with probability: 0.833181843161583 Generated image 10 is classified as FAKE with probability: 0.9697964619845152